Rivals of Aether II: Gameplay

 Rivals of Aether II adds several new mechanics—including the ability to generate a shield able to block incoming attacks, the ability to grab others, even while they are shielding, and the ability to "pummel" during a grab with either a short attack or a slower attack with a stronger attack with a unique secondary effect for each character.
 Further mechanics include the ability to grab ledges and attack while hanging from them and the ability to attack while knocked down.
 Mechanics such as parries also return from the first game.

 Characters

 Rivals of Aether II featured ten playable characters at launch, including eight returning characters from Rivals of Aether.
-The game features two newcomers: Fleet, who previously appeared as one of the four selectable protagonists of the spinoff game Dungeons of Aether; and Loxodont, who appeared as a non-playable character in the first game.
-In 2023, Aether Studios ran a "Workshop Character Creation Contest" for players hoping to get their creation to be part of the Rivals 2 roster; the contest's winner, an anthropomorphic wrestling insect character named La Reina, was announced in July 2024, to be added in an unspecified future update.
-Aether Studios has confirmed that all future post-launch fighters will be added for free, and that they intend to eventually include all non-guest characters from the original game.
+As of 7 April 2026, the game features 16 characters, 5 of which are newcomers.
+These include characters who were playable in spinoff entries, such as Dungeons of Aether protagonists Fleet and Slade; and characters who previously made non-playable appearances, such as Loxodont and Galvan.
+In 2023, Aether Studios ran a "Workshop Character Creation Contest" for players hoping to get their creation to be part of the Rivals 2 roster; the contest's winner, an anthropomorphic wrestling insect character named La Reina, was announced in July 2024, and was added to the game in January 2026.
+Aether Studios has confirmed that all future post-launch fighters will be added for free, and that they intend to eventually include the remaining non-guest characters from the original game.
+At Evo 2026, it was announced that the eponymous character of Yacht Club Games' Mina the Hollower (2026) would be appearing as a guest character.
+It was also announced that some of the forthcoming characters would be "Remix Rivals", fighters who share most of their moveset with another character, which have been compared to "Echo Fighters" in Super Smash Bros.
+Ultimate (2018).

 New characters are marked below in bold: